Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: METHODOLOGY

 \subsubsection{\textbf{Initial State, Goal, and Action}}

 This subsection introduces the training environment setup, including the object's initial position, and the goal position settings as shown in Fig. \ref{fig:3}, and the policy action's output.
+The setting of $R_i$ highly depends on the workspace of the manipulator.
 The goal position of the object's CoM is randomly generated within a sector-shaped area in front of the arm's base.
 The action vector $\mathbf{a}_t = (\Delta q_1, \Delta q_2, ..., \Delta q_6) \in \mathbb{R}^6$ consists of six arm joint position commands.
 The final output is the sum of the current joint angles $\mathbf{q}_t$ and the angular increments from the action output.

 where the $\boldsymbol{\alpha} $ is the action scale.